Lebesgue spectrum of countable multiplicity for conservative flows on the torus: Introduction

-Considering a section of the flow that is transversal to all orbits and does not contain the saddle, the dynamics can then be viewed as that of a special flow above an irrational rotation of the circle with a return time function (called a {\it ceiling} or {\it roof} function) having a power-like singularity.
+Consider a section of a Kochergin's flow with one singularity on the torus, that is transversal to all orbits and does not contain the singularity.
+The dynamics can then be viewed as that of a special flow above an irrational rotation of the circle with a return time function (called a {\it ceiling} or {\it roof} function) having a power-like singularity (see Figure \ref{sym}).

 The singularity is precisely the last point where the section intersects the incoming separatrix of the fixed point.
 The strength of the singularity depends on how abruptly the linear flow is slowed down in the neighborhood of the fixed point (see Remark \ref{rem.singularity}).

-In the case of other surfaces and several singularities, the flows obtained by Kochergin are equivalent to special flows above interval exchange transformations (IET) with ceiling functions having power-like singularities at the discontinuity points of the IET.
+In the case of other surfaces and several singularities, the flows obtained by Kochergin are equivalent to special flows above interval exchange transformations (IET's) with ceiling functions having power-like singularities at the discontinuity points of the IET.

 The mechanism of mixing in Kochergin examples is, in part, the same as in the weak mixing examples of Shklover, namely the stretching of the Birkhoff sums of the ceiling function above the iterates of the ergodic base dynamics.
 Whenever these sums are uniformly stretched above small intervals, the image of small rectangles by the special flow for large times decomposes into long and thin strips (see Figure \ref{FigFlowMix}).
 These strips are well distributed in the fibers due to uniform stretch, and well distributed in projection on the base because of ergodicity of the base dynamics.